Overview (latest)

 Prefer: return=representation, resolve_refs

-This is useful when retrieving lists of COMPOSITION resources within an EHR, where the default behavior is to return only references.
+This is particularly useful when retrieving lists of COMPOSITION resources within an EHR, where the default behavior is to return only reference links.

 For the openEHR API, a resource is an instance object of a specific openEHR class (type) that can be identified, addressed, handled or managed by the service.
 Examples of openEHR resources include: